 - a highly competitive salary

 - plus the availability of extra funding for travel and conferences.

 Selected candidates will be hired for a three-year maximum duration to complete their project.

-The application period for 2014 appointments is now closed.
+The application period for 2016 appointments are now open and are due on December 1, 2015.
 The Linus Pauling Distinguished Post-Doctoral Fellowship at Pacific Northwest National Laboratory accepted qualified candidate applications from recent and upcoming PhD Graduates in Science & Engineering, who wish to conduct research on a project of their choice.

 Candidates will be required to apply through the Jobs@PNNL career application site and submit the following items as a single PDF uploaded attachment when applying to this position: